chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 difficult task of saying specifically which courses.
-In spite of the numerical analysts' claims for the fundamental importance of their field, a surprising amount of computer science activity requires comparatively little of it, But I believe we can defend the requirement that every computer science major take at least one course in the field.
+In spite of the numerical analysts' claims for the fundamental importance of their field, a surprising amount of computer science activity requires comparatively little of it.
+But I believe we can defend the requirement that every computer science major take at least one course in the field.
 Our difficulty lies, perhaps, in the fact that the present arrangement of formal mathematics courses is not suited to our needs as we presently see them.
 We seem to need